drunkenQCat/PngParser.Net/Readme.md

 # PngParser.Net

-PngParser.Net is a lightweight, pure C# library for reading and writing metadata in PNG images.
-It allows you to extract and modify tEXt and pHYs chunks within PNG files without relying on any external dependencies.
+PngParser.Net is a lightweight, pure C# library for reading and writing metadata in PNG images, translated from [hometlt/png-metadata](https://github.com/hometlt/png-metadata/tree/master).
+In current stage, as the original repo, it allows you to extract and modify tEXt and pHYs chunks within PNG files without relying on any external dependencies.

-## Features

-- **Extract Metadata**: Read tEXt and pHYs chunks from PNG images.
-- **Modify Metadata**: Add, update, or remove tEXt and pHYs chunks.
-- **Lightweight**: No external dependencies; pure C# implementation.
-- **Cross-Platform**: Compatible with any .NET Standard 2.0 compliant framework.

 ## Installation